torrejonv/teranode/docs/services/utxoPersister.md

 ![utxo_persister_initialization.svg](img/plantuml/utxopersister/utxo_persister_initialization.svg)

-The Service initialization is simple.
-It does instantiate a connection (blob store) to the block storage, shared with the block persister.
-It then creates a connection to either the Blockchain service, or the Blockchain store

-After that, the services waits on a loop, monitoring the shared storage for new block files.
-When a new block file is detected, the service triggers the UTXO set creation process.
+1. The service starts by creating connections to:

+   - A blob store (shared with the block persister) for file storage
+   - Either the Blockchain service or the Blockchain store for block information

+2. It reads the last processed height from `lastProcessed.dat`.

+3. The service then enters a loop, waiting for new blocks to process.

 ### 2.2 Receiving and Processing a new UTXO Set

 ![utxo_persister_processing_blocks.svg](img/plantuml/utxopersister/utxo_persister_processing_blocks.svg)

-1) **The Service detects a new block set of files**, and kicks off the process to create a new UTXO set.
+### 2.2 Processing Blocks and Creating UTXO Sets

+The UTXO Persister processes blocks and creates UTXO sets as follows:

+1) **Trigger and Block Height Check**:
+   - The service is triggered to process the next block (via notification, timer, or startup).
+   - It checks if the next block to process is at least 100 blocks behind the current best block height.

-2) **GetUTXODiff()**:
+2) **Block Headers Retrieval**:
+   - If processing is needed, the service retrieves block headers from either the Blockchain Store or Blockchain Client.
+   - It verifies the chain continuity using these headers.

+3) **Last Set Verification**:
+   - The service verifies the last UTXO set using `verifyLastSet()` to ensure data integrity.

+4) **Block Range Consolidation**:
+   - A new Consolidator is created to process a range of blocks efficiently.
+   - The `ConsolidateBlockRange()` method is called to handle multiple blocks at once if needed.

+5) **UTXO Set Preparation**:
-- The server creates a UTXODiff object for the new block.
+   - The service calls `GetUTXOSetWithDeletionsMap()` to prepare the UTXO set for the new block.
-- The UTXODiff retrieves UTXO additions and deletions from the BlockStore.
+   - This retrieves the UTXO deletions from the Block Store and creates a deletions map.
-- These additions and deletions represent the changes in the UTXO set for this block.
-- The UTXODiff processes these changes, preparing them for application to the UTXO set.

-3) **CreateUTXOSet()**:
+6) **UTXO Set Creation**:

-- The server calls this method on the UTXODiff to generate the new UTXO set.
+   - The `CreateUTXOSet()` method is called on the UTXOSet object.
+   - This method:
-- The UTXODiff retrieves the previous block's UTXO set from the BlockStore.
+      - Retrieves the previous block's UTXO set from the Block Store.
+      - Applies the deletions from the deletions map.
-- It creates a new FileStorer to write the updated UTXO set.
+      - Incorporates new UTXOs from the block's transactions.

-- For each UTXO:
-  - If it's in the previous set and not in the deletions, it's written to the new set.
+      - Writes the new UTXO set to the Block Store.

-  - If it's in the additions, it's written to the new set.
+7) **Cleanup**:

-- The FileStorer is closed, which triggers the writing of the UTXO set file to the BlockStore.
+   - If not skipped (based on configuration), the service deletes the previous block's UTXO set to save space.

-4) **writeLastHeight()**:
+8) **Update Last Processed Height**:

-- The server updates its record of the last processed height, by writing the new block height to the lastProcessed.dat file.
+   - The service calls `writeLastHeight()` to update its record of the last processed block height.

-5) **Trigger next block processing**:
+9) **Trigger Next Block Processing**:

-- The server initiates the processing of the next block, continuing the cycle.
+   - The service initiates the processing of the next block, continuing the cycle.

+If the current height is less than 100 blocks behind the best block height, the service waits for more confirmations before processing.

 ## 3. Data Model